 Cloud Data Loss Prevention (DLP) contains many built-in infoType detectors, but you can also create your own.
-You can customize detection behavior by defining your own custom infoType detectors, so that Cloud DLP will inspect and redact sensitive data that matches patterns that you specify.
+You can customize detection behavior by defining your own custom infoType detectors, so that Cloud DLP will inspect or de-identify sensitive data that matches patterns that you specify.
 There are three kinds of custom infoType detectors:

 - Regular custom dictionary detectors are simple word and phrase lists that Cloud DLP matches on.
 Use regular custom dictionary detectors when you have at most several hundred thousand words.

 - Stored custom dictionary detectors are generated by Cloud DLP using large lists of words or phrases stored in either Cloud Storage or BigQuery.
 Use stored custom dictionary detectors when you have a large list of words or phrases—up to tens of millions.

 - Regular expressions (regex) enable Cloud DLP to detect matches based on a regular expression pattern.

 In addition, Cloud DLP includes the concept of inspection rules, which enable you to fine-tune scan results using the following: